umts/bib-buildroot/README.md

 You can configure the particulars of the BusInfoBoard display with a `bib_config.json` file.
 For the live CD, place it in the root of any removable USB device.
-For the Raspberry Pi, place it in the FAT32 partition of the SD card.
+For the Raspberry Pi, place it in the FAT partition of the SD card.
 Configuration details are documented in the BusInfoBoard README.

 [bib]: https://github.com/umts/BusInfoBoard/